bmentges/brainiak_api/docs/source/services/links.rst

 Method: PATCH

-replace
+update
 ...........

 Refers to a resource that can be used to edit the target by entirely redefining its content.
-When using ``replace``, the target will be removed and inserted again.
+When using ``update``, the target will be removed and inserted again.

 Method: PUT